Academics

 - Required

-This class provides opportunities for social and physical development through the lens of “good sportspersonship.
+This class provides opportunities for social and physical development through the lens of “good sportspersonship.”
 Individual growth and development are encouraged through participation in daily physical fitness and badminton.
 Team concepts are investigated through the class units of basketball, touch football, and small group dance creation.
-Two health units, substance abuse and puberty, will be taught during the school year in this class.
+Two health units this year highlight substance abuse as well as violence and injury prevention.

 - Grade 7